smnplicity/node-rpi-gpio-ina226/README.md

 ## Usage
 ### Options
-address: The I2C address that is connected to the INA226
+address: The I2C address that is connected to the INA226.

-rShunt: The shunt resistance value
+rShunt: The shunt resistance value.

 ### Subscribe to data change events